tstavinoha/testing-a2z/README.md

 validation.
 From the perspective of the `HashedPasswordFactory`, the only important thing is whether the `PasswordValidator` deemed the password valid or not.
 It would be better if we could just mock the desired behavior of the validator.
 Also, we can't verify that the static member was actually called.

-### 6. ApplicationLayerTestBase and RegisterUserUseCaseTest
+### 6. Reusing test configuration

-These two tests show how we can configure tests in a manner that can be reused.
+The tests `ApplicationLayerTestBase` and `RegisterUserUseCaseTest` show how we can configure tests in a manner that can be reused.
 Configuration can be shared through inheritance - `RegisterUserUseCaseTest` extends `ApplicationLayerTestBase` and implicitly inherits all the configuration.

 ![](docs/06-ConfigurationInheritance.svg)